thanhtantran/orangepi4A/kernels/README.md

 1. `cifs` support is added.
 In default kernel you cannot mount a samba shared directory!
 2. `nfs` support is added
 3. `binfmt_misc` filesystem support is added ~still missing.
 So you cannot run `box86` applications.
 I will latter add it.~
+4. VPN service module *tun* is added
+5. Wireguard module is added

 > https://github.com/defencedog/orangepi3b_v2.1/blob/main/SAMBA_NAS_Videos.md